Broken Hip & Pelvis Fracture Injury Attorney in Missouri & Kansas

 Additionally, insurance companies may raise numerous defenses to avoid liability for broken hip and pelvis fracture claims.
 Companies may allege that the victim’s age, health conditions, and other factors are the actual cause of the injury instead of the accident.

-Because personal injury claims involving pelvic fractures and broken hips have the potential for litigation and high-value damages, it is wise to consult with a personal injury lawyer experienced with hip and pelvis injuries.
-Our injury attorney in Kansas City, MO is ready to speak with you about your legal rights and options for recovering fair compensation for your personal injury claim.
+Because personal injury claims involving pelvic fractures and broken hips have the potential for litigation and high-value damages, it is wise to consult with our personal injury lawyer experienced with hip and pelvis injuries.
+Our injury attorney in Kansas City, Missouri is ready to speak with you about your legal rights and options for recovering fair compensation for your personal injury claim.
 Call us today at 816-203-0143 for a free, no obligation consultation.

 Common Causes of Pelvic Fractures & Broken Hips in Missouri & Kansas